 Fly Ash Conveying

 This application consists of pneumatically conveying fly ash from the precipitator hoppers to a central dry collection point under vacuum.
 The main advantage of this type of conveying system is that since the ash is being conveyed under vacuum, any leakage is of air inward, and not ash outward.
-The NASH pump is chosen for this application because of its ability to tolerate fly ash carryover into the pump.
+Our pumps are chosen for this application because of their ability to tolerate fly ash carryover into the pump.

 Geothermal Gas Removal